 Skip to main content

-Key functionality in TagSpaces is the ability to add tags to files and folders.
-In comparison to similar product, TagSpaces does not use a central database for storing the tags but rather offers to alternative ways for saving this meta information, which are described in the following sections.
+One of the core functionalities in TagSpaces is the ability to add tags to files and folders.
+Unlike other products, TagSpaces does not rely on a central database for storing tags.
+Instead, it offers two alternative methods, which are described in the following sections.

-TagSpaces support two approaches for tagging files: renaming files and using sidecar files.
-Both ways are can be used on any file types and can be used on all supported operating systems.
+TagSpaces supports two methods for tagging files: embedding tags in file names and using sidecar files.
+Both methods work on any file type and across all supported operating systems.

 File tagging method in the settings